In the good old days, if we had to contact our bank or for that matter any business, we used to reach out to our phones and give them a call.

 - There is an element of risk involved here.
 If you don’t get this right the first time, every time, there lies an opportunity for a PR disaster.
 However, if done well, there is also the upside of tremendous positive word-of-mouth, which in my opinion is a big enough upside to take the plunge.

-Though this approach has a lot of advantages if done well, it also has the potential for a PR disaster if not handled well.
+Though these approaches have a lot of advantages if done well, they also have the potential for a PR disaster if not handled well.
 We have already seen many such social media provoked disasters (McDonald’s #McDStories, FedX story, etc).

 So, it really is a difficult thing to manage.
 However, it is always such difficult things that when done well, set you apart from your competitors.

-Do you think that businesses should adopt this strategy of completely moving away from the call centers?
+Do you think that businesses should adopt this strategy and do away with their call centers all together or do a slow transition?

-Do let us know your thoughts by sharing them as comments here..
+Do let us your thoughts by sharing them as comments here..

-PS: Some interesting point-of-views that I have come across on this topic are below:
+PS: Some interesting point-of-views that I have come across on this topics are as below:

 - The Psychology of people using Twitter as a customer service channel